thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 | Self-Managed-On Premises / Hybrid  | Red Hat OpenShift, VMWare Tanzu, Rancher                 |                                                             |
 | Kubernetes-as-a-Service - On Cloud | OpenShift Dedicated, Google Container Engine, Amazon EKS | Developer Sandbox                                           |

 It's also important to mention that each distribution provides different approaches (or none) for adding capabilities to Kubernetes.
-Following is a comparison summary of Kubertes features.
+Following is a comparison summary of Kubernetes features.

 |                | minikube                    | Developer Sandbox                         |
 |----------------|-----------------------------|-------------------------------------------|